 This situation has arisen primarily because the number of expatriates in Rio – particularly English-speaking expatriates – has fluctuated over the years.
 Currently, numbers are at an all-time low, following the economic downturn and the fall in oil and commodity prices, on which Rio's economy largely depends.
 Schools have relied for their survival on local families who are looking for something different and, above all, the chance to be educated in English.

 Rio’s international schools are, in fact, Brazilian schools.
-The majority – in some cases, the vast majority – of pupils and staff are Brazilian; and the schools must abide by the provisions of Brazilian educational law, so that obligatory Brazilian school leaving qualifications can be issued, whether they are needed or not by individual children.
+The majority – in some cases, the vast majority – of pupils and staff are Brazilian; and the schools must abide by the provisions of Brazilian educational law, so that obligatory Brazilian school leaving certificates can be issued, whether they are needed or not by individual children.
 Regulations are stricter for children born in Brazil – regardless of the nationality of their parents – than they are for foreign children.
 International qualifications, such as the International Baccalaureate (IB) or IGCSEs, are not recognised in Brazil.